 Congratulations on your excellent site!
 After reading the information on your site, I am now 100% convinced that what you are saying is the biblical truth.
 God Bless.

-A Christian from
+A Christian from Romania.

 I came to the same conclusion through personal study.
 I don't understand why the majority of believers either can't or don't want to believe this message.

 Traditional teaching on Hell lead me away from Christianity when I was

 younger, but I am now beginning to see the truth.

 To read more visitor comments: Please visit our Guestbook